 Tips for Business Owners

-• It’s important for business owners to establish a trusting, productive relationship with professionals who serve their business interests.
+- It’s important for business owners to establish a trusting, productive relationship with professionals who serve their business interests.
 But finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/VioletaStoimenova, ©iStock.com/Tinpixels, ©iStock.com/monkeybusinessimages